Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Whole-plane time-reversal symmetries

-We now claim that at most finitely many pockets have a degree-$m$ boundary point that is {\em not} one of the two endpoints of the pocket.
-If there were infinitely many such pockets, then (by compactness of $A$) we could find a sequence $a_1, a_2, \ldots$ of corresponding degree $m$ points (each a non-endpoint boundary of a {\em different} pocket) converging to a point $a \in A$.
-Clearly $a$ has degree at least $m$ so it must be an interior point in $A$ and we can construct the neighborhood $U_a$ containing $a$ as described above; but the only two pockets within this neighborhood that can have interior degree-$m$ boundary points are the pockets $P_a^L$ and $P_a^R$, as illustrated in Figure~\ref{fig::ua}.
-Since only two pockets intersecting $U_a$ have degree-$m$ interior boundary points, there cannot be an infinite sequence of such pockets intersecting $U_a$ and converging to $a$, so we have established a contradiction and verified the claim.
+We now claim that at most finitely many pockets have a multiplicity-$m$ boundary point that is {\em not} one of the two endpoints of the pocket.
+If there were infinitely many such pockets, then (by compactness of $A$) we could find a sequence $a_1, a_2, \ldots$ of corresponding multiplicity $m$ points (each a non-endpoint boundary of a {\em different} pocket) converging to a point $a \in A$.
+Clearly $a$ has multiplicity at least $m$ so it must be an interior point in $A$ and we can construct the neighborhood $U_a$ containing $a$ as described above; but the only two pockets within this neighborhood that can have interior multiplicity-$m$ boundary points are the pockets $P_a^L$ and $P_a^R$, as illustrated in Figure~\ref{fig::ua}.
+Since only two pockets intersecting $U_a$ have multiplicity-$m$ interior boundary points, there cannot be an infinite sequence of such pockets intersecting $U_a$ and converging to $a$, so we have established a contradiction and verified the claim.

-Now, within each pocket, we can move the left or right boundary away (getting rid of all degree $m$ points on its boundary) in single step without introducing any new degree $m$ points.
-Repeating this for each of the pockets with degree $m$ boundary points allows us to remove all degree $m$ points in finitely many steps.
+Now, within each pocket, we can move the left or right boundary away (getting rid of all multiplicity $m$ points on its boundary) in single step without introducing any new multiplicity $m$ points.
+Repeating this for each of the pockets with multiplicity $m$ boundary points allows us to remove all multiplicity $m$ points in finitely many steps.

-A similar procedure allows us to remove any degree $m-1$ boundary points from the boundary of $A$.
-(A degree $m-1$ boundary point on $\partial A$ is essentially a degree $m$ boundary point if we interpret a boundary arc of $\partial A$ as one of the paths.
+A similar procedure allows us to remove any multiplicity $m-1$ boundary points from the boundary of $A$.
+(A multiplicity $m-1$ boundary point on $\partial A$ is essentially a multiplicity $m$ boundary point if we interpret a boundary arc of $\partial A$ as one of the paths.
 Every such point is on the interior boundary of exactly one pocket and the same argument as above shows that there are only finitely pockets with interior.)